 Some of these initiatives will include the following:

 - NPS Technical Preservation Services (TPS) publishes guidance on the care and treatment of historic buildings, including the Preservation Brief, Tech Notes, and Interpreting the Standards publication series.
 Many of these publications should be reviewed to ensure that they continue to represent ‘best practices’ and reflect current methods and technologies; older publications would also benefit from an updated layout, color photographs, new graphics, etc., and new publications on yet-to-be-identified topics may also be identified.
-As part of Action 25, TPS will be surveying federal agencies, partner organizations, certified local governments, and the general public in the summer and fall 2012 about these publication series, how they are used, and thoughts about the ones most in need of updating, in order to establish priorities for revised and new publications.
+As part of Action 25, TPS will be surveying federal agencies, partner organizations, certified local governments, and the general public in 2016 about these publication series, how they are used, and thoughts about the ones most in need of updating, in order to establish priorities for revised and new publications.

 - The National Center for Preservation Technology and Training (NCPTT) is surveying National Park Service site managers and CRM professionals to determine the types of lab and analytical services that are most needed.
 One of the National Center’s labs will be retrofitted to expand its materials analysis and historic building evaluation capabilities.
 NCPTT will further assess the preservation, technology, and training needs of the parks, programs, and partners as proposed by the Second Century Commission, and will refocus its resources to better meet those needs.
 Research priorities will be refreshed through an internal and external review process, and recommendations in the Call to Action and the Second Century Commission reports to expand NCPTT’s role as a preservation clearinghouse will be studied and an implementation plan prepared in 2013.